Mohsin-Ali-Mirza/abstractive-summarization/README.md

-This repository contains two mini-projects related to 03-IMAP-AML Advanced Machine Learning:

 For the Projects you can install a single `requirements.txt` file

-# 📂 Project Folders
+# 📂 Project Folder

-## 1. Abstractive Summarization Using Transformers (Main Mini Project)
+## 1. Abstractive Summarization Using Transformer

 This project involves building an abstractive text summarization model using Transformer-based architectures.
 It covers: